 - have a business idea deemed worthy of support and with high-growth potential.

-- be expected to commit to working full time on their business within Launch Space for a minimum of six months
+- be expected to commit to working full time on your business with Launch Space for a minimum of three months

 - be encouraged to engage with Bristol’s Santander Business team